 My mom use to say, “Give me a bunch of potatoes and I will make a meal”; many times she did just that.
 Very often we would eat a large bowl of potato salad for a meal; it was so filling; who needs anything else.
 Some of these recipes have ham, bacon, a variety of vegetables and other ingredients which make up for a whole meal.

 The RUSSET POTATO is large and dark; ideal for baking but is also good for mashing, frying or anything.
 This is the type which I always keep on hand for everything.
 They are white and fleshy making great baked stuffed potatoes but I find them excellent to make a creamy mashed recipe.
 This is frequently called Irish after its creator or Idaho after the state here in the US where it was created.

-WHITE POTATOES are known to be a good mashing potato but also great for your potato salad recipe or for grilling.
+WHITE POTATOES are known to be a good mashing potato but also great for your to learn how to make a potato salad recipe or for grilling.
 They have thin skins and a great texture for mashing but many people claim they bring out a delicious flavor when cooked over hot coals.

-If I was going to eliminate a variety from my potato salad recipes or from my kitchen, it would be the YELLOW POTATO.
+If I was going to eliminate a variety, when I learned how to make my potato salad recipes, it would be the YELLOW POTATO.
 There are claims of this type being one of the healthiest with higher antioxidants and fewer carbohydrates but it is my least favorite.
 They have a sweeter taste which really turns me off as potatoes.